schoeberl/librelane/docs/source/usage/about_pdks.md

     layer between `metal1` and `metal2`.
 See [here](https://sky130-fd-pr-reram.readthedocs.io/en/latest/background.html) for more information.
 This affects timing as, for example, `via1` between `metal1` and `metal2` is twice as high.

-Both variants are supported by OpenLane.
+Both variants are supported by LibreLane.

 ```{tip}
 The variants are identical on the [front end of line](https://en.wikipedia.org/wiki/Front_end_of_line),